 When it comes to chili, I’m not picky, really.
 There have been very few chili recipes I’ve met that I haven’t enjoyed.
 That said, I know how some of you feel about chili, there are those who feel it isn’t chili if it contains: [insert ingredient here].
 I’m just happy when you share your chili recipes with me.
-The following chili recipe is from my dear friend Sue Polinsky.
+The following no tomato chili recipe is from my dear friend Sue Polinsky.
 The recipe originated from The Impoverished Student’s Cookbook with as Sue puts it, “many significant embellishments by. . . me”

 Enjoy!
 (I’ve made this several times over the past few years and I recently asked her to send me the recipe.
 She changed her website and it no longer exists on the web).
 As with many chili recipes, this is a method more than an exact recipe.
 You will adjust the seasonings based on your preferences and tastes.

 [There is a printable recipe below this one.]

 For a large batch today, I used 4lbs of 93/7 ground sirloin, 3 lbs DRIED pinto beans, 2 medium

 white onions.
 The rest is all spices including: